marioroy/mandelbrot-python/README.md

 The `mandel_cuda.py` example allows GCC 11 or higher, since Dec 28, 2022.
 This is done by passing the `-allow-unsupported-compiler` option to `nvcc`.

-Optionally, specify GCC 10.x or lower if unable to run due to GCC failure.
+Specify GCC 10.x or lower if unable to run due to GCC failure.

 ```text
 # GCC 10 installation on Clear Linux